-Did you know the skin is the largest organ in our body?
-It also has many functions
+Did you know the skin is the largest organ in your body?

-• act as a barrier to the external world, protecting the internal organs from infections
+• it acts as a barrier to the external world, protecting the internal organs from infections

-• Seals in moisture maintaining the delicate fluid balance in the body
+• it seals in moisture maintaining the delicate fluid balance in the body

-• Full of sensory cells that send feedback to your brain in relation to the external environment.
+• it is full of sensory cells that send feedback to your brain in relation to the external environment.